raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 Additionally, these permits were filed in the city of Raleigh, and many of these companies operate outside of the city as well.
 In short, any inferences one might make about a contractor's financials based on this data are just that: inferences.

 <h2>Introduction</h2>
 This analysis was trickier than my previous posts in that it required me to completely restructure the data.
-In the original dataset, each permit was its own row, and information on different contractors merely features of those rows.
+In the original dataset, each permit record was its own row, and information on different contractors merely features of those rows.

 Though it wasn't technically difficult to derive information about contractors from permit data, I had to play with the data for a while to decide what I actually wanted to know about individual contractors.